-Let’s face it bro, you are in this to own faces, crush fools and go home with the babes and the prize.
-However, a decent paint score is often the difference between a Best General and a Best Overall trophy on your shelf.
+Let’s face it, you are in this to own faces, crush fools and go home with the babes and the prize.
+However, paint for points and you’ll replace a Best General for a Best Overall trophy on your shelf.

 Paint for Points: Knowing is Half the Battle

 The Paint for Points articles series originally appeared on the blog Torrent of Fire.
-Since it is no longer around, here they are, re-posted in their former glory.
-These articles tackle the checklist painting approach, or painting with results in mind, with the motto: Paint smarter, not harder!
+Since that site is no longer around, I have re-uploaded here.
+These articles are about painting for tournament players, with the checklist in mind.

 Let’s kick this series off with what seems like the easiest trick in the book, but is also quite often neglected: